ryuuji06/machine-translation/README.md

 ## Sample result

 The figure below shows the process of the loss and the validation loss during training.
+I stopped training when the validation loss was still decreasing (lack of time), so I could probably improve the model performance with this same configuration.

 <img src="https://github.com/ryuuji06/machine-translation/blob/main/images/ex_hist.png" width="400">